 One or more tabs supplied by Sub Groups containing their agendas corresponding to Sub Group option 2 above.

 NOTE – there are timing requirements on the posting of agendas prior to meetings (see sections 4.6.2, 4.6.3, and 4.7.4 in this document).
-The choice of format by the TG does not affect these requirements.Motions Modifying Drafts
+The choice of format by the TG does not affect these requirements.

+Approval of final subgroup minutes

+If the minutes of the final meeting of a subgroup (TG, SG, SC, TIG or Ad-hoc Group) were not approved in the subgroup, the minutes shall be approved in the next WG meeting.

+Motions Modifying Drafts

 Motions modifying drafts may be made at appropriate times during meetings.